-SURF QUALITY KEY(for daily summary to the right, not map above)
+SURF QUALITY KEY(for our daily summary, not map above)

 BLUE – Flat or Poor Surf

 PURPLE – Mediocre to Good Surf